gogins/csound-webserver-opcodes/README.md

    jsonrpcstub --verbose csoundrpc.json --js-client=Csound --cpp-server=CsoundSkeleton
    ```
 4. Build the `webkit_opcodes` plugin opcode library by executing `build.sh`.
 You may need
-to modify this build script for y0ur system.
+to modify this build script for your system.
 5. Test by executing `csound webkit_example.csd`.

 # Credits